jthegedus/svelte-adapter-firebase/README.md

 ```
 git clone https://github.com/jthegedus/svelte-adapter-firebase.git
 asdf install
-npm i
+pnpm i
 ```

 ### todo

+- fix Cloud Functions deployment
-- examples? use examples as e2e tests?
+- e2e test workflow
-- copy app package.json.deps to cloud run service package.json.deps on adapt for Cloud Run target?
+  - on merge to `main`
+  - wait until `workflows/release.yml` is released
-- use `@sveltejs/adapter-node` internally?
+  - use newly published package
+    - to deploy a Cloud Functions example
-- use `@sveltejs/adapter-node` for just the Cloud Run deployment?
+    - to deploy a Cloud Run example
+  - test site availability with Playwright (or something similar)
+  - report Lighthouse statistics?
+  - site should be the docs for this adapter